 Going through a separation or divorce, or leaving an abusive relationship, is not easy.
 Your life is disrupted, and if you have children, their lives are disrupted, too.
 If you have children, the legal, financial, and emotional issues are even more complicated.
 It is a stressful time for children.

-The Custody and Visitation section has information about how the law deals with child custody and visitation.
-It will help you think through the legal issues you will need to consider to resolve questions such as:
+The Custody, Parenting Time, and Visitation section has information about how the law deals with your children when the parents are separated or divorced.
+It will help you think through the legal issues you will need to answer questions like:

 Where will the children live?